Comparison of Anomaly Detectors: Context Matters

+The process of hyperparameter selection described in Sec.~\ref{sub:hyperparameteroptimization} depends on the availability of examples of anomalies in the validation set (recall that it is assumed that the validation dataset does not contain unknown anomalous samples, i.e. is not contaminated).
+Fig.~\ref{fig:combined_knowledge_rank_patn_auc_repre} displays the influence of the number of anomalous samples in the validation set on a finer grid between the two contexts reported before.
+Note that for the first point on the x-axis, \textit{clean}, the mechanism of model selection was different from the rest of the graph, as noted in Sec.~\ref{sub:hyperparameteroptimization}.
+This is the reason for the significant difference between the clean context and the remaining points.

+First, we observe that the quality of the models selected using anomalies improves with an increasing number of anomalous samples which is expected.
+However, for low number of anomalies, many methods perform significantly worse than in the case of clean validation context.
+This behavior is notable across dataset types, especially for OC-SVM, and to some extent VAE.
+We conjecture that the hyper-parameter selection procedure of those methods has a tendency to overfit and its hyperparameters are not robust.
+In contrast to this, the performance of kNN, WAE and RealNVP degrades slowly with declining number of anomalies, which suggests that they are quite robust in difficult operating conditions.
+We attribute it to the fact that these methods are more exact in their estimation of data likelihood than the rest.

-We notice that the experimental results on the image dataset are generally poor, as the AUC of the best model (feature-matching GAN) on CIFAR10 is 0.7 and similarly on SVHN2, where the best model (again feature-matching GAN) achieved $0.58,$ which is not that far from random guessing.
-The only dataset, where the anomaly detection works nicely is MNIST, where differences among numbers are significant.
-This indicates that the models fail to learn or identify the semantic information, or they consider different semantic information anomalous and they should be told \emph{which} semantic aspect of an image should be considered as an anomaly, as for example blurred images might be anomalous as well. \footnote{While we stay away from philosophical aspects, the semantic anomaly detection might be replaced by a one / few-shot learning, as in all our experiment we needed few anomalies for selection of hyperparameters.}
+Second, we notice that the experimental results on the semantic image datasets are generally poor, as the AUC of the best model (fmGAN) on CIFAR10 is 0.72 and similarly on SVHN2, where the best model achieved $0.74$.
+On the other hand, anomaly detection methods perform well on statistical image datasets.
+This indicates, contrary to popular belief, that the models fail to learn or identify the important semantic information, or they consider different semantic information anomalous and they should be told \emph{which} semantic aspect of an image should be considered as an anomaly, as for example blurred images might be anomalous as well.